laynebritton/QuickAttunement-FoundryVTT/README.md

 # QuickAttunement for Foundry Virtual Table Top

-This repo is **deprecated**, this functionality now ships standard with Foundry VTT
+This repo is **deprecated**, this functionality now ships standard with Foundry VTT.

-Keeping this repo for the history.
+As such, this project will not be updated for future releases of Foundry VTT.
+Keeping this repo up for compatability for players on old releases.

 ---